Skip to main content

 dataThe list of embeddings from which to determine similarity.

 nearTextThe value is a string with the similarity phrase.
 For example “dracula movies”.
-An embedding value fro the nearText argument will be obtained by Qarbine using a configured Qarbine AI Assistant.
+An embedding value for the nearText argument will be obtained by Qarbine using a configured Qarbine AI Assistant.
 When using this option the model used to insert the Milvus data must correspond to the one used by the Qarbine AI Assistant.

 outputFieldsThe list of field names to return for each matching element.
 An example is [“color”].
 By default any vector field is not returned in order to reduce the answer set size.
 If you want the vector values then explicitly list it here.
 To get all the fields and the vector field use something like the following,outputFields: [ '*', 'title_vector']